hugohouel/piano-jazz-trainer/README.md

 # Piano Jazz Trainer

-This piano jazz software allow the player to learn and memorize
+This piano jazz software allow the player to learn and memorize :
 * chords
 * rootless chords
 * the 7 major modes
 * all intervals

-Via command line, the player chooses what he want to practise among the 4 categories, and precise a time interval, d.
+Via command line, the player chooses what he wants to practise among the 4 categories, and precise a time interval, d.
 Every d seconds, the program displays on the screen the symbol of the figure he has to play.
-Once the player gets confortable with d, he can then try with 0.9 * d, and so on, until he reaches a very quick response.
+Once the player gets confortable with d, he can then try with 0.9 * d, and so on, until he is able to play the right thing very quick.

 Rootless Chords : (called voicings) of 2, 3 or 4 notes

-Modes Ionian, Dorian, Phrygian, Lydian, Mixolydian, Eolian and in all tonalities

 ## Getting Started